Your current phone system is holding you back. Here’s why.

 A reported 85% of callers won’t ring back if you missed their call – and it’s been estimated that each missed call from a prospect costs companies an average of £1,200 (roughly $1,672 at the time of writing).

 What are missed calls costing your business?
-Lead Center’s communications hub capabilities offer a better way to stay connected with your leads, ensuring that no missed calls turn into missed opportunities.
+Lead Center’s comprehensive business communications solution capabilities offer a better way to stay connected with your leads, ensuring that no missed calls turn into missed opportunities.

 Advanced call analytics